lotusnprod/lotus-manuscript/manuscript.md

 ### Data Interpretation

 To illustrate the nature and dimensions of the LOTUS dataset, some selected examples of data interpretation are shown.
-First, the repartition of chemical structures among four important NP reservoirs: plants, fungi, animals and bacteria (Table @tbl:repartition).
+First, the distribution of chemical structures among four important NP reservoirs: plants, fungi, animals and bacteria (Table @tbl:distribution).
 Then, the distribution of biological organisms according to the number of related chemical structures and likewise the distribution of chemical structures across biological organisms are illustrated (Figure @fig:distribution).
 Furthermore, the individual electronic NP resources participation in LOTUS data is resumed using the UpSet plot depiction, which allows the visualization of intersections in data sets (Figure @fig:upset).
 Across these figures we take again the two previous examples, i.e, *β*-sitosterol as chemical structure and *Arabidopsis thaliana* as biological organism because of their well-documented statuses.
 Finally, a biologically-interpreted chemical tree and a chemically-interpreted biological tree are presented (Figure @fig:tmap and Figure @fig:magicTree).
 The examples illustrate the overall chemical and biological coverage of LOTUS by linking family-specific classes of chemical structures to their taxonomic position.
-Table @tbl:repartition, Figures @fig:distribution, @fig:tmap and @fig:magicTree were generated using the frozen data (2021-05-23 timestamp), which is available for download at [https://osf.io/eydjs](https://osf.io/eydjs).
+Table @tbl:distribution, Figures @fig:distribution, @fig:tmap and @fig:magicTree were generated using the frozen data (2021-05-23 timestamp), which is available for download at [https://osf.io/eydjs](https://osf.io/eydjs).
-Figure @fig:upset required a dataset containing information from DNP and the complete data used for its generation is therefore not available for public distribution.
+Figure @fig:upset required a dataset containing information from closed resources and the complete data used for its generation is therefore not available for public distribution.
 All scripts used for the generation of the figures (including [SI-5](#si-5-complement-to-figure-7)) are available in the [lotus-processor](https://github.com/lotusnprod/lotus-processor) repository in the [src/4_visualizing](https://github.com/lotusnprod/lotus-processor/tree/main/src/4_visualizing) directory for reproducibility.

-#### Repartition of Chemical Structures across reported Biological Organisms in LOTUS
+#### Distribution of Chemical Structures across reported Biological Organisms in LOTUS

-Table @tbl:repartition summarizes the repartition of chemical structures and their chemical classes (according to NPClassifier [@doi:10.26434/chemrxiv.12885494.v1]) across the biological organisms reported in LOTUS.
+Table @tbl:distribution summarizes the distribution of chemical structures and their chemical classes (according to NPClassifier [@doi:10.26434/chemrxiv.12885494.v1]) across the biological organisms reported in LOTUS.
 For this, biological organisms were grouped into four artificial taxonomic levels (plants, fungi, animals and bacteria).
 These were built by combining the two highest taxonomic levels in the OTL taxonomy, namely Domain and Kingdom levels.
 "Plants" corresponded to "Eukaryota_Archaeplastida", "Fungi" to "Eukaryota_Fungi", "Animals" to "Eukaryota_Metazoa" and "Bacteria" to "Bacteria_NA".
 The category corresponding to "Eukaryota_NA" mainly contained Algae, but also other organisms such as Amoebozoa and was therefor excluded.
 This represented less than 1% of all entries.
-The details of this process are available under [src/3_analyzing/structure_taxon_repartition.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/3_analyzing/structure_taxon_repartition.R).
+The details of this process are available under [src/3_analyzing/structure_taxon_distribution.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/3_analyzing/structure_taxon_distribution.R).
 When the chemical structure/class was reported only in one taxonomic grouping, it was counted as "specific".

 <br/><br/>

-Table: Repartition and specificity of chemical structures across four important NP reservoirs: plants, fungi, animals and bacteria.
+Table: Distribution and specificity of chemical structures across four important NP reservoirs: plants, fungi, animals and bacteria.
 When the chemical structure/class appeared only in one group and not the three others, they were counted as "specific".
-Chemical classes were attributed with NPClassifier. {#tbl:repartition}
+Chemical classes were attributed with NPClassifier. {#tbl:distribution}

 | **Group** | **Organisms** | **Structure-Organism Pairs** | **Chemical Structures** | **Specific Chemical Structures** | **Chemical Classes** | **Specific Chemical Classes** |
 |:-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|